-- Maintain archival systems for photographs and other design components and refine systems as needed to ensure efficiency.
+- Maintain cloud-based filing systems for all project related components and refine systems as needed to ensure efficiency.

-- Develop content for and create flyers, posters, printed resources, online marketing and presentations.
+- Develop content for and create flyers, posters, printed resources, social media posts and presentations.

 - Strong work ethic and organizational skills

-- Excellent interpersonal skills, including public speaking experience, and the ability to effectively communicate ideas both verbally, written, and graphically.
+- Excellent interpersonal skills, including public speaking experience, and the ability to effectively communicate ideas both verbally and graphically.

 - Demonstrated ability to create effective design solutions at a variety of scales and contexts.

-- Demonstrated interest in or past experience designing landscapes for young children and/or families.
+- Experience or demonstrated interest in designing landscapes for children and/or families.

 - Demonstrated ability to work collaboratively in a team environment.